How can you use HED?

 • Self-contained: Tag descriptions should be understandable without external context

-See HED schema developer’s guide for detailed information on schema structure and design principles.
+See the HED specification for the rules that govern HED tag syntax and usage.
+See HED schema developer guide for detailed information on schema structure and design principles.

 The HED community welcomes suggestions for improving existing schemas.
 Whether you’ve found an error, need additional terms, or want to clarify descriptions, your input helps improve HED for everyone.